makrout/BiG-VAMP/README.md

 nrmse = 0.018408
 running time = 1.105868
 ```
+## Important facts
+- If either $\boldsymbol{U}$ or $\boldsymbol{V}$ is known, BiG-VAMP coincides with the multiple measurement vectors setting of the [VAMP](https://arxiv.org/abs/1610.03082) algorithm.
+- The BiG-VAMP algorithm outperforms the [BiG-AMP](https://arxiv.org/abs/1310.2632) algorithm for discrete-valued priors (e.g., binary priors).
+- For benchmarking purposes, the value of the damping parameter should be tuned depending on the problem dimension (i.e., n, m, and r), the priors on $\boldsymbol{U}$ and $\boldsymbol{V}$, and the non-linearity parameters (e.g., selection percentage in matrix completion).

 ## Citing the paper (bib)

 If you make use of our code, please make sure to cite our paper: